Past Events

 Contact Email: sue.cope@lymelandtrust.org

-This program is co-sponsored with the Lyme Public Library, with funding from the Lyme Land Trust,
+This program is co-sponsored with the Lyme Pollinator Pathway and the Lyme Public Library.

-This program is co-sponsored with the Lyme Public Library, with funding from the Lyme Land Trust,
+This program is co-sponsored with the Lyme Pollinator Pathway and the Lyme Public Library.

 Time: 9:30 -11:30ish am